asdf-community/asdf-direnv/README.md

 use asdf mill
 watch_file .mill-version

+# If you want to load only the .tool-versions file in your current project and ignore
+# all other .tool-versions in parent directories.
+This also prevents stacking with
+# your global configuration.
+use asdf exclusive

 # Or if for some reason you want to explicitly force a particular tool and version
 use asdf rust $ASDF_RUST_VERSION
 ```